Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Project Overview

-They needed rental property bookkeeping in QuickBooks Online that could show activity across the full portfolio, including rental income and expenses for each property, along with financial reports their tax professional could use for tax preparation, tax planning, and ongoing portfolio management.
+They needed rental property bookkeeping in QuickBooks Online that could show activity across the full portfolio, including income and expenses for each property, along with financial reports their tax professional could use for tax preparation, tax planning, and ongoing portfolio management.

 Case study summary of a 19-property rental portfolio cleanup, showing the starting condition, cleanup work completed, and property-level reports delivered in QuickBooks Online.